Marton, East Riding of Yorkshire

 Marton is a hamlet in the civil parish of Burton Constable, in the East Riding of Yorkshire, England, and in an area known as Holderness.
 It is situated approximately 8 mi north-east of Kingston upon Hull city centre and 2 mi east of the village of Skirlaugh and the A165 road.

 Marton was formerly a township in the parish of Swine, in 1866 Marton became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Burton Constable.
 In 1931 the parish had a population of 73.

 In 1823 Marton was in the Wapentake and Liberty of Holderness.
 A Catholic chapel was the only place of worship.
 Population at the time was 129, with occupations including nine farmers and a shoemaker.
 A carrier, who was also a Licensed victualler, operated between the village and Hull twice weekly.

 Marton was served from 1864 to 1964 by Burton Constable railway station on the Hull and Hornsea Railway.

-To the south-east of the settlement is the Roman Catholic Church of the Holy Sacrament which is a Grade II listed building.
+To the south-east of the settlement is the Roman Catholic Most Holy Sacrament Church which is a Grade II listed building.

 The name Marton derives from the Old English meretūn meaning 'mere settlement'.